How Much Do I Need?

-Measure the length of the longest distance of the room into the doorways.
-Measure the width of the room, also from the longest point and round up to the nearest foot.
+First, measure the length of the longest distance of the room into the doorways.
+Then, measure the width of the room, also from the longest point and round up to the nearest foot.
 To determine the square footage of the room, multiply the length x width.
-For example, if your room is 10' wide x 20' long, multiply 10x20 to equal 200 square feet.
+For example, if your room is 10' wide x 20' long, multiply 10 x 20 to equal 200 square feet.

 If you have areas in your room that won't be covered with flooring, for example, a fireplace or a cabinet, just multiply the length and width of these and subtract from your total square footage.
 For example, in the room above a 4' x 5' entry way will not need hardwood flooring.
 So multiply the width of the entry way by the length of the entry way (4x5) to equal 20 square feet.

 Subtract the areas that are not going to receive new flooring (step #2) from the total square footage of the room (step #1).
 Referring to the example above, subtract 20 square feet (the entry way) from the total room square footage of 200 square feet.
 This gives our example room a total of 180 square feet needed.

 Add for waste.
 All hard surface flooring requires a percent of waste to be added for installation.
 The percents vary depending on how much material you are installing.
 The general industry rule is to add 7% for installations requiring 1000 square feet of material or more.
 Add 10% to installations requiring less than 1000 square feet.
 In our example above, we would multiply 180 x 10% to equal a grand total of 198 square feet.
 The common abbreviation for square footage is "sf".

 All of the hardwood floors come packaged in individual easy-to-manage cartons on delivery day.
 You will either round up or down to the nearest carton when purchasing your new floor, as it will give you a good indication for how much flooring will be needed for installation.